x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/manage-on-premises-moves-exchange-2013-help.md

 ## Use the Shell to create a batch move request

 This example creates a migration batch for a local move, where the mailboxes in the specified .csv file are moved to a different mailbox database.
 This .csv file contains a single column that contains the email address for each of the mailboxes that will be moved.
 The header for this column must be named **EmailAddress**.
-The migration batch in this example must be started manually by using the **Start-MigrationBatch** cmdlet or the Exchange Administration Center (EAC).
+The migration batch in this example must be started manually by using the **Start-MigrationBatch** cmdlet or the Exchange admin center (EAC).
 Alternatively, you can use the *AutoStart* parameter to start the migration batch automatically.

 ```powershell
 New-MigrationBatch -Local -Name LocalMove1 -CSVData ([System.IO.File]::ReadAllBytes("C:\Users\Administrator\Desktop\LocalMove1.csv")) -TargetDatabases MBXDB2 -TimeZone "Pacific Standard Time"